-The city shall monitor performance and compliance on the quality of service provided by each franchisee pursuant to the franchise agreement.
+The city shall It shall be the function of the director of sanitation services to monitor performance and compliance on the quality of service provided by each franchisee pursuant to the franchise agreement.
 For the purpose of this function, "service" shall be defined as the performance of duties, tasks and obligations of the franchisee enumerated in the franchise agreement and the performance of such other duties, tasks, and obligations as are generally and reasonably regarded as incidental to the safe and satisfactory discharge of responsibilities in the sanitation industry.